spk121/american-stuff/yellow-cake.md

 - 1/4 cup hot water

 ### Recipe
-1. chop fine chocolate and melt in microwave.
+1. Chop fine the chocolate and melt in microwave.
 2. Add sugar, cocoa, salt, butter, and hot water to mixing bowl.
-3. Using wisk attachment, mix on low to combine.
+3. Using whisk attachment, mix on low to combine.
 Then increase speed to medium for 1 min.
 4. Add melted chocolate and incorporate on low speed.
 5. Allow to set up at room temperature for 30-40 mins.
 6. Frost cake and let set up in fridge about 20 mins.